Fountain Valley

 Is the dining scene actually good?

 Better than advertised.
-The Vietnamese corridor overlapping with Little Saigon is legitimate — some of the best pho, banh mi, and shabu in OC.
-Brochard Shabu is a regional institution.
+The Vietnamese corridor overlapping with Little Saigon is legitimate: some of the best pho, banh mi, and Vietnamese cuisine in OC.
+Brodard Restaurant is a regional institution.
 Chain-heavy on the surface; dig one layer deeper.

 How does Fountain Valley compare to Costa Mesa?